cursor-home/cursor-reset/README.md

+> **Important Notice**: Cursor has started checking MAC addresses.
+If this script doesn't work, please refer to [go-cursor-help](https://github.com/yuaotian/go-cursor-help?tab=readme-ov-file).
+If you have a solution, we welcome your PR!

 # Cursor Trial Reset Tool

 A utility tool that helps manage Cursor editor's device identification system by resetting stored device IDs.
 This can help users to resolve issues related to account restrictions when switching between accounts or during trial periods.